 - When a GCTS student Federal loan borrower has dropped below half-time status, withdrawn, takes a leave of absence or graduates, the Federal Government regulates that they must complete an online Direct Exit Counseling tutorial.
 GCTS takes compliance with this regulation seriously and will not honor official transcript requests or give out a diploma until this requirement is completed.
 Click here for Online Exit Counseling.

 If you had a previous loan during your undergraduate education or have a current loan in graduate school, then you can find out who services your student loans and how to contact them online.
 Click the NSDLS logo below to access the National Student Loan Data System.
-You will need your FAFSA pin number to access your student loan debt information.
+You will need your FSA ID (or FAFSA pin number) to access your student loan debt information.